Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 \end{defi}

-It follows from the definition that in a grid diagram, we have same number of O,X base points (with XX base points counting twice) and same number of rows and columns.
+It follows from the definition that in a grid diagram, we have the same number of $O$, $X$ base points (with $XX$ base points counting twice) and the same number of rows and columns.

 Each grid diagram $g$ can be associated with a unique singular link $L$.
-That is, we can reconstruct a torus projection (See \text{Definition \ref{grid diagram of a pair}})of $L$ and recover the embedding of $L$ in $L(p,q)$ from $g$ as follows. \begin{enumerate} \item Connect each O base point to the X or XX base points in the same row. \item Connect each X(XX) base point to the single (or two) O base point in the same column. \end{enumerate} Here we follow the rule that horizontal segments always go under those slanted(vertical) ones.
+That is, we can reconstruct a torus projection (See \text{Definition \ref{grid diagram of a pair}}) of $L$ and recover the embedding of $L$ in $L(p,q)$ from $g$ as follows. \begin{enumerate} \item Connect each $O$ base point to the $X$ or $XX$ base points in the same row. \item Connect each $X$($XX$) base point to the single (or two) $O$ base point in the same column. \end{enumerate} Here, we follow the rule that horizontal segments always go under those slanted (vertical) ones.

-Note that each XX base point plays the role of two regular X base points, i.e. there are two segments pointing to it and two segments going out from it. \begin{defi} Now we have a link diagram living on the Heegaard surface, it can be regarded as the projection of L to $\Sigma$ using the Morse flow of a generic Morse function compatible with the standard Heegaard splitting.
-We call this picture a torus projection of $L$.
+Note that each $XX$ base point plays the role of two regular $X$ base points, i.e., there are two segments pointing to it and two segments going out from it. \begin{defi} Now that we have a link diagram living on the Heegaard surface, it can be regarded as the projection of $L$ to $\Sigma$ using the Morse flow of a generic Morse function compatible with the standard Heegaard splitting.
+We call this picture a \emph{ torus projection} of $L$.

 By further pushing the horizontal segments into $V_\alpha$ and those slanted ones into $V_\beta$, we recover the singular link $L$ in $L(p,q).$